Spur Projects exists to make it an easier option for men to take positive action than to suicide.

 Lee Crockford is passionate about instigating social change through innovation, the arts and education.
 He is both the CEO of Spur Projects, an NFP working in the area of men's mental health and suicide prevention, as well as Lead Assembler with Assemblus, an NFP working to amplify sustainable, social impact within organisations.

-Lee is also a former Global Laureate Fellow with the International Youth Foundation and recipient of the Australasian Men's Health Forum's "Youth Contribution Award".
+Lee is also a 2016 Queensland Digital Champion, a former Global Laureate Fellow with the International Youth Foundation, recipient of the Australasian Men's Health Forum's "Youth Contribution Award" and named as one of "20 Young Australians on the Cusp of Greatness".

 With a background in project development, he has worked around the world, exploring new ways of thinking and delivering content.
-Lee is an alumnus of both the Foundation for Young Australian's "Young Social Pioneer" and Do School's "Global Music Fellowship" programs.
+Lee is alumnus of both the Foundation for Young Australian's "Young Social Pioneer" and D&F Academy's "Global Music Fellowship" programs.

-An experienced facilitator and speaker, Lee has presented and mentored in numerous countries on social change, mental health, entrepreneurship, innovation, education and arts for organisations including yLEAD, FYA, English Pocket Opera Company, Queensland University of Technology, Youth Arts Queensland, Brisbane City Council, UQ Medical School, Creative Enterprise Australia and R.E.A.C.H.
-(Regional Excellence in Artistic and Cultural Hubs).
+An experienced facilitator and speaker, Lee has presented and mentored in numerous countries on social change, mental health, entrepreneurship, innovation, education and arts.

 He was also (once) a cohost on channel Ten's "The Project".